WordPress/gutenberg/components/slot-fill/README.md

 The `SlotFillProvider` component does not accept any props.

 Both `Slot` and `Fill` accept a `name` string prop, where a `Slot` with a given `name` will render the `children` of any associated `Fill`s.

+`Slot` also accepts a `bubble` event which changes the rendering behavior.
+If we want to bubble events to the Fills parent component, we need to pass this prop to the correspondig `Slot`.